TrueLunacy/HolostreetsLatex/README.md

 All of these packages are available on CTAN and are included in the default Arch Linux TeX live distribution.

+Certain fonts must be acquired externally:

+- The Shadowrun and Decker fonts are used for main text for all font options.
+They can both be acquired [here](https://rpg.divnull.com/srun/fonts.html).
+- If you are using `font-6e`, the Amplitude Medium font is used for tables, the Njord Regular font is used for headings, and the Njord Alternate font is used for the main title.
+  - Amplitude Medium can be purchased for commercial use [here](https://store.typenetwork.com/foundry/fontbureau/fonts/amplitude) and is also available through Adobe Creative Cloud [here](https://fonts.adobe.com/fonts/amplitude).
+  - Njord Regular and Njord Alternate can be purchased for commercial use [here](https://www.tugcu.co/fonts/p/njord).
-Certain fonts must be acquired.
-The Shadowrun and Decker fonts are used for main text and can be acquired [here](https://rpg.divnull.com/srun/fonts.html).
-If you are using `font-6e`, which is also the default option if no alternative font option is specified, the Creato Display font is used for tables, which can be acquired [here](https://www.dafont.com/creato-display.font), and the Mustica Pro font is used for headings, which can be acquired [here](https://www.dafont.com/mustica-pro.font).
-If you are using `font-5e`, the Univers Condensed Bold font is used for tables, which comes with Windows by default and can also be acquired [here](https://font.download/font/univers-condensed), and the Squares Bold font is used for headings, which can be acquired [here](https://www.1001fonts.com/squares-bold-font.html).
+- If you are using `font-6e-freealt`, which is also the default option if no alternative font option is specified, the Creato Display font is used for tables, and the Mustica Pro font is used for headings.
+  - Creato Display can be acquired for free for commercial use [here](https://www.dafont.com/creato-display.font).
+  - Mustica Pro can be acquired for free for commercial use [here](https://www.dafont.com/mustica-pro.font).
+- If you are using `font-5e`, the Univers Condensed Bold font is used for tables, and the Armadura Solid font is used for headings.
+  - Univers Condensed Bold comes with Windows by default and can also be acquired for free for commercial use [here](https://font.download/font/univers-condensed).
+  - Armadura Solid can be purchased for commercial use [here](https://www.myfonts.com/products/solid-armadura-177401).
+- If you are using `font-5e-freealt`, the Univers Condensed Bold font is used for tables, and the Squares Bold font is used for headings.
+  - Univers Condensed Bold comes with Windows by default and can also be acquired for free for commercial use [here](https://font.download/font/univers-condensed).
+  - Squares Bold can be acquired for free for commercial use [here](https://www.1001fonts.com/squares-bold-font.html).

 ## Assets